Samson Dutch Boy Gym: Childhood and beginning of Muay Thai career

 Somboon Pantasi was born on July 11, 1972 in Changhan district, Roi Et province in the Isaan region.
-His personal nickname is Joy (จ่อย).
-His father, Naipon, and his mother, Laem, were impoverished farmers with 9 children.
-They also raised cows in their home village of Ban Bak in tambon Phak Waen.
-Laem died when Somboon was 6 years old.
+His father, Naipon, and his mother, Laem raised cows and farmed.
+He and his 8 siblings lived in poverty in Ban Bak in tambon Phak Waen.
+Laem died when Pantasi was 6 years old.
 After completing primary school, he could not continue his education since his family could not afford it.
-Since becoming a Muay Thai fighter was the only option he had to escape poverty, he started training at home and began his fighting career at the age of 12 under the ring name of Ayjoy Sitsiansai.
-After achieving a winning streak starting with his first fight, he joined the Sitkru-Am gym and began training under Pratan "Kru Am" Chantaret.
-He then adopted the ring name of Saenmuangnoi Sitkru-Am (The latter half of this ring name, Sitkru-Am, translates to "student of Kru Am").
-After winning numerous fights in Isaan under Kru Am's coaching, he later transferred to and began living in the popular Lukjaopormehasak gym which was owned by Prisak "Pele" Inthapan.
-There, Pantasi would become a teammate of "The Elbow Hunter of 100 Stitches" Yodkhunpon Sittraiphum and changed his ring name to Saenmuangnoi Lukjaopormehasak.
-During his time taking Muay Thai matchups in the Isaan region, the only person who was able to beat Pantasi was Saenklai Sit Kru Od, another fighter from Isaan.
+Since becoming a Muay Thai fighter was the only option he had to escape poverty, he started training at home and began his Muay Thai career at the age of 12 under the ring name of "Ayjoy Sitsiansai".
+After achieving a winning streak starting with his first fight, he joined the Sitkru-Am gym and began training under Pratan Chantaret.
+He then adopted the ring name of "Saenmuangnoi Sitkru-Am".
+He later transferred to and began living in the popular Lukjaopormehasak gym which was owned by Prisak "Pele" Inthapan.
+There, Pantasi would become a teammate of Yodkhunpon Sittraiphum and changed his ring name to "Saenmuangnoi Lukjaopormehasak".
+During his time fighting in the Isaan region, the only fighter who was able to beat Pantasi was Saenklai Sit Kru Od.

-In the Lukjaopormehasak gym, Pantasi became more adept with pressure fighting and punching under the tutelage of Apisit Petsanghan, a gold medalist in the 1998 Thailand National Games.
-His kicking style was taught to him by Tawat Petsanghan, a police officer.
-Samson would jog for 8-10 laps around the Bueng Planchai park every morning and again for 2 laps in the afternoon, totaling around 11–12 mi (18–20 km) every day.
-He would then sleep at noon and resumed his training at 2 PM.
-He ended his training at 7 PM by throwing hundreds of knee strikes on punching bags.
-Samson ate all his meals in the Bandit restaurant owned by Khundaeng Inthapan, Prisak's wife.
-He helped run the restaurant when he was able to.
-The Onesongchai promotion, owned by Songchai Rattanasuban, was Pantasi's first Muay Thai promotion.
-Rattanasuban wanted him to take Muay Thai fights in Bangkok, but it was believed that Pantasi's short stature, dark skin, and facial features would prevent him from becoming popular in the capital city.
-The promotion instead had him fight in the Samrong Stadium where he would begin his rise to fame.
-He showcased his Muay Bouk style, pressuring forward with strikes of wide variety.
-His voracious fighting style attracted high numbers of audiences in the Samrong Stadium and resulted in the nickname of Samson Isaan (translates to "Samson of Isaan" or "Samson from Isaan") based on the biblical figure.'
+In the Lukjaopormehasak gym, Pantasi became more adept with pressure fighting and punching under Apisit Petsanghan and his kicking style was taught to him by Tawat Petsanghan.
+He would jog for 8-10 laps around the Bueng Planchai park every morning and again for 2 laps in the afternoon, totaling around 11–12 mi (18–20 km) every day.
+He would sleep at noon, resumed his training at 2 PM, and ended his training at 7 PM by throwing hundreds of knee strikes on punching bags.
+Pantasi ate all his meals in the Bandit restaurant owned by Khundaeng Inthapan, Prisak's wife.
+He helped run the restaurant when he was able.
+Onesongchai was Pantasi's first Muay Thai promotion.
+The promotion initially wanted him to take fights in Bangkok, but it was believed that Pantasi's short stature, dark skin, and facial features would prevent him from becoming popular in the capital city.
+The promotion instead had him take fights in the Samrong Stadium in the Bangkok Metropolitan Region where he would begin his rise to fame.
+His forward fighting style attracted high numbers of audiences and resulted in the nickname of "Samson Isaan" (translates to "Samson of Isaan") based on the biblical figure of the same name.'
+This nickname has been anglicized in multiple ways such as "Samson E-sarn", "Samson Isan", "Samson Esarn", etc.